extollers/extol/README.md

 - [Lean](https://leanprover.github.io/)
 - [Rosette](https://docs.racket-lang.org/rosette-guide/index.html)

-# Roadmap
+# Existing Features

-- a bootstrapped high-level declarative language (code name Extol)
 - ☑ a Prolog parser in Prolog that can parse itself
 - ☑ a Prolog generator for the parsed declaration
 - ☑ runtime type checking
-  - ☑ repl
-  - → explicit import
-  - □ stack traces
-  - □ compile-time type checking
-  - □ proper AST instead of raw Prolog terms
-  - □ custom prelude to wrap Prolog predicates
-  - □ functions and expressions similar to Ciao's fsyntax
-  - □ anonymous predicates similar to Mercury
-  - □ first-class predicates and functions
-  - □ modules and namespaces

 (□ to do, → in progress, ☑ done)